-St. Anne Home has at least 4 staff that have been trained to administer the COVID-19 diagnostic test.
+St. Anne Home has at least 4 staff that have been trained and found competent to administer the COVID-19 diagnostic test through proper specimen collection technique.
 On demand tests are also available between specified time frames that may be different each day.
-Specimen collection can be performed by both St. Anne Home employees or by the Excela Health / Westmoreland Regional Hospital Laboratory employees (or by another properly designated third party) depending on the number of tests that need to be performed in one day.
-Given recent experience and dependent upon the number of residents showing symptoms and upon local, regional and national testing supplies, the test can be administered (specimen collected) within 24 hours of symptom onset.
+Specimen collection can be performed by both St. Anne Home employees or by the Excela Health / Westmoreland Regional Hospital Laboratory employees depending on the number of tests that need to be performed in one day.
+Given recent experience the test can be administered (specimen collected) within 24 hours of all residents showing symptoms of COVID-19.
 Given each testing Laboratory's capacity and recent experience of providing test results back to St. Anne Home, at this time, we estimate that test results should be returned within 7 days of the Laboratory's receipt of the specimen, given the Laboratory's current capacity.

 St. Anne Home has agreements with three different approved COVID-19 testing Laboratories.
 These Laboratories are: Access Dx Laboratory, MED Health Services Laboratory, and Westmoreland Regional Hospital Laboratory.
-All three Laboratories reported that they are able to supply provide collection materials and process specimens.
+All three Laboratories are able to supply provide collection materials and process specimens.
 Shipping supplies are provided by these three laboratories and include a swab, specimen container and shipping containers if needed, otherwise specimens are picked up by a laboratory delivery person.